It’s been said that the world is a scene of changes.

-The inn still has the original house croupier used to rake in the chips, as well as the original tables and dishes from the 1920’s.
+The Inn still has the original house croupier used to rake in poker chips, as well as, original tables and dishes from the 1920’s.

 In early years of the buildings history the staff lived on the top floor The chimney - located in what is now known as Penthouse Harbor - has been autographed by friends and lovers since 1923.